Shreemahor/GPT-On-Wheels/VL53L1X-TOF-Sensor.md

 ### Role of XShut

-The MPU6050 accelerometer is on the same bus as the sensor, but the pi can distinguish them because they are different.
+The MPU6050 accelerometer is on the same I2C as the sensor, but the pi can distinguish them because they are different.
 However, if there are two sensor, then how will the pi differenciate them?
 Thats why XShut is needed to control the behavior of the VL53L1X.
 It can sort of 'turn off' a sensor so that the pi does not detect it.